jacobyan0/jacobyan0.github.io/people.md

 <img align="left" width="207" height="250" src="https://github.com/jacobyan0/jacobyan0.github.io/raw/master/images/photos/LinSu.jpg" style="vertical-align:middle;margin: 0px 17px">

 #### Lin Su (<a href="mailto:sulin@ufl.edu">sulin@ufl.edu</a>)
-#### Undergraduate student, University of Toronto
+#### Master's student in Transportation Engineering, University of Florida

 &nbsp;

 Lin Su is a MS student in the Department of Civil and Coastal Engineering at the University of Florida.
-She received her bachelor’s degree in Civil Engineering from Shandong University of Science and Technology.
 Her research interests include micromobility and machine learning applications.
-She is currently researching what stratevjes can promote transit and shared micromobility integration.
+She is currently researching what strategies can promote transit and shared micromobility integration.